sl3yE/Zero-E/README.md

 </p>

 # Description
 Host discovery and service enumeration are part of every network pentest and routine check.
 It's relatively straightforward, and we could all probably do it in our sleep (you will be with this tool), but doing it thoroughly is still tedious and wastes valuable time.
 Zero-E (ZrE) aims to automate the entire process in a fire-and-forget manner, from initial open port and live host discovery scans to in-depth scanning of only active hosts and open ports, to free up our attention to work on other things and save valuable time.
 It uses a thoughtful, extensively-tested methodology that balances accuracy and efficiency.
 It's zero effort, zero error network enumeration made easy with zero experience required.
 Among many other functions, it generates multiple files for various analysis purposes.
-So embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while the script does your work for you.
+So embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while ZrE does your work for you.

 Please consider supporting this project with [BuyMeACoffee](https://www.buymeacoffee.com/inscyght) or Bitcoin (wallet address: 37Gofs5XGv8zB8odoFTJLv8NZk9TvwSr3i)